 - Best modern luxury hotel in Havana: Iberostar Grand Packard

-- Best boutique luxury hotel in Havana: La Reserva Vedado
+- Best luxury boutique hotel in Havana: La Reserva Vedado

 - Best authentic, local experience in Havana: La Rosa de Ortega

 Looking for something different out of your stay?
 We always recommend that travelers consider staying in a private guesthouse, called a casa particular, if they’re open to the experience!
-These rentals are like Airbnbs, though they’ve been popular in Cuba for decades longer than Airbnb has existed.
+These rentals are like Airbnb, though they’ve been popular in Cuba for decades longer than Airbnb has existed.

 1. Iberostar Grand Packard

 Best Modern Luxury Hotel in Havana

 A number of new, modern hotels have opened in the heart of Havana within the last decade, and Iberostar Grand Packard is our top pick among them.
 Wedged between the Malecón sea wall and one of the city’s most beloved pedestrian thoroughfares, the Paseo del Prado, this gorgeous hotel offers luxury accommodations with easy access to the best of the city.

 The beautiful decor, spacious rooms, and friendly service at Iberostar Grand Packard set it apart from the rest for a luxurious but comfortable guest experience.
 While a stay at the Iberostar Grand Packard isn’t all-inclusive, it feels a bit like a city resort, with plenty of amenities for guests, like an intimate spa and great restaurants on the hotel’s first floor and upper levels.

 Even if you stay elsewhere during your visit to Havana, make sure to visit the hotel’s covered pool deck with a bar and restaurant for a sunset drink.
 The views of the fortress of El Morro across Havana’s harbor are spectacular.